WHAT IF THE CLIMATE CRISIS IS A STORY PROBLEM?

 The Food Three healthy vegetarian meals a day, grown biodynamically, right on the farm.

-The Coffee Excellent homegrown Biodynamic Coffee
+The Coffee Excellent homegrown Biodynamic Coffee.

 DEV

-Dev spent over a decade trying to fix the world through policy — working across Rhode Island, Shanghai, Beijing and Bangkok, recognised as an ‘expert’ in tech policy, geopolitics and China.
 Eventually he arrived at a realisation: the roots of the problems ran deeper than any policy could reach.
 They lay in stories about who we truly are and our relationship with the earth.
 That recognition turned his attention inward.

 He has sat in Vipassana retreats in the Thai Buddhist Forest tradition, studied Qigong and Daoist philosophy, and worked deeply with Byron Katie's The Work and A Course in Miracles with his teacher GD.